flintlib/flint/doc/source/contributing.rst

 Test code
 -------------------------------------------------------------------------------

-See :ref:`setup` for instructions on running test code.

 The easiest way to write a test program for a new function is to adapt the test code for an existing, similar function.